A person under 18 years of age.

 State educational institution

-A state educational institution established under the Education (General Provisions) Act 2006.
+A state educational institution is an institution established under the Education (General Provisions) Act 2006.

 A student is any person, regardless of age, who attends a state educational institution, established under ss.
 13, 14 or 15 of the Education (General Provisions) Act 2006 (Qld).

 For the purposes of this procedure only, the definition of ‘student’ includes a pre-preparatory age child being provided with a pre-preparatory learning program at a prescribed state school (see s 419A of the Education (General Provisions) Act 2006) and a child registered in a distance education pre-preparatory learning program provided by a state school (see s.
 419F of the Education (General Provisions) Act 2006).